LiamMarrinan/Latin102/Composition2.md

 Your second sentence should express that she sent her servant to bring to Hercules a garment dipped in the blood of the centaur Nessus, which she thought was a love potion.

->Ea famulum misit ad dandum vestem, sanguinem centarui Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?*
+>Ea famulum misit ad dandum vestem, sanguinem centarui Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?

+**Correction  sanguinem is in the accusitive case

 quem ea philtrum cogitavit. ❌ **We can probably find a better verb for this.**

+**Correction quem ea philtrum ratus est**

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.

 >Cum Hercules indueret vestem, ea inflammata fecit.❌ **Use *inflammo* as the verb with the garment as subject.**

+**Correction Cum Hercules indueret vestem, ea inflammavit**

 Your fourth sentence should express that Hercules threw the slave, whom Deianira had sent to bring the garment back, into the sea.

 >Hercules servem❌, quem Deianira misit ut vestem recollegerit, in mare misit.

+**Correction Hercules servum, quem Deianira misit ut vestem recollegerit, in mare misit.**

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

 >Hercule interfecto, Id dicti❌  sunt, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.

+**Correction Hercule interfecto, dicitur, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.